Think-Pair-Share:

 How Does the Think-Pair-Share Activity Enhance Learning?

-The Think Pair Share strategy helps learners reflect independently, communicate effectively, and collaborate with peers.
-Here is how it enhances learning:
+The think pair share strategy helps learners reflect independently, communicate effectively, and collaborate with peers.
+Here is how think pair share activity improves learning:

 Promotes Active Learning